jackylau-nyc/dungeon-descent/README.md

 - [Credit/Acknowledgment](#star2-creditacknowledgment)

 ## About
 A multi-level dungeon crawler game entirely in the terminal.
 A tunneling algorithm was used to procedurally generate each floor of the dungeon with items and monsters scattered throughout the rooms.
-A basic AI is implemented to control the monsters actions, the engine handles the overworld view, and the input-handler handles player input.
+A basic AI is implemented to control the monsters actions and the engine handles the overworld view.
 As you survive combat, you gain experience to level up and as you progress through the dungeon floors, the loot gets better but the difficulty scales up.

 ## Usage